 The HPTN research agenda is focused primarily on the use of integrated strategies: use of antiretroviral drugs (antiretroviral therapy and pre-exposure prophylaxis); interventions for substance abuse, particularly injection drug use; behavioral risk reduction interventions and structural interventions.
 The HPTN is committed to the highest ethical standards for its clinical trials and recognizes the importance of community engagement in all phases of the research process.

 The HPTN was established in 2000, building on the work of the HIV Network for Prevention Trials (HIVNET).
-HPTN’s central operations center (CORE), is based at FHI 360 Durham, NC.
-Its central network laboratory (Network Lab) is at Johns Hopkins University, Baltimore, MD and its statistical and data management center is housed within the Statistical Center for HIV/AIDS Research and Prevention (SCHARP) at the Fred Hutchinson Cancer Research Center in Seattle, Washington.
+HPTN’s Leadership and Operations Center (LOC), is based at FHI 360, Durham, NC.
+Its Laboratory Center (LC) is at Johns Hopkins University, Baltimore, MD and its Statistical and Data Management Center (SDMC) is housed within the Statistical Center for HIV/AIDS Research and Prevention (SCHARP) at the Fred Hutchinson Cancer Research Center in Seattle, Washington.

 HPTN receives its funding from three NIH institutes: the National Institute of Allergy and Infectious Diseases, the National Institute of Mental Health and the National Institute on Drug Abuse.

 Richard Hayes, DSc, FMedSci, is a professor of Epidemiology and International Health at the London School of Hygiene and Tropical Medicine in London, England.

 Tonia Poteat, Ph.D., MPH, PA-C, is an assistant professor in the Department of Epidemiology at Johns Hopkins Bloomberg School of Public Health and a 2015-2016 HPTN Scholar.
 She completed her Ph.D. in International Health at Johns Hopkins University.